-The target selection team will use a series of bioinformatic and manual filters to select ~500 targets each year for entry into the protein production and structure determination pipeline.
-Each target will undergo cloning & expression testing and protein production at UW-PPG, UCB or SCRI.
-Protein from successful targets will be sent to UCB for crystallization screening and pre-qualified crystal samples sent to the synchrotron beam-lines data X-ray structure solution.
-A small number of high priority targets from proteins that fail to crystallize will be selected for NMR analysis at WSU and UW-PPG.
-Large protein-protein complexes will be solved by Cryo-electron microscopy at UW-CryoEM, SCRI, or KU.
+The target selection team will use a series of bioinformatic and manual filters to select targets each year for entry into the protein production and structure determination pipeline.
+Each target will undergo cloning (or synthetic gene design), expression testing, and protein production at UW-PPG or SCRI.
+Protein from successful targets will be sent to KU for crystallization screening and pre-qualified crystal samples will be sent to the synchrotron beam-lines for X-ray structure solution.
+A small number of high priority targets from proteins that fail to crystallize will be selected for NMR analysis at WSU and UW-NMR.
+Large proteins will be solved by Cryo-electron microscopy at UW-CryoEM, SCRI, or KU.
 In addition, SSGCID structural biology experts offer consultations to the research community.

-We anticipate that these approaches will yield ~75-90 protein structures per year, including several structures of the same protein(s) with different ligands.
-All structures will be submitted to the Protein Data Bank (PDB), and all materials (clones and protein) generated will be publicly available.
-All protocols are available for view.
-Metrics for deposition of X-ray crystal structures into the PDB are agreed upon between the two NIAID-funded structural genomics for infectious disease centers (SSGCID and the CSGID).
+We anticipate that these approaches will yield 75-100 protein structures per year, including several structures of the same protein(s) with different ligands.
+Structures will be submitted to the Protein Data Bank (PDB), and materials (clones and protein) generated will be publicly available.
+Metrics for deposition of X-ray crystal structures into the PDB were previously agreed upon between the two NIAID-funded centers, SSGCID and CSBID (formerly CSGID).